seanstrom/Essays/importance-of-values.md

   # logic
 ```

-Here we've introduced a rather simple example of some asynchronous callback code.
+Here we've introduced a rather simple, run-of-the-mill example of some asynchronous code.
 The `readFile` function will take in a path to a file as a string, and take in a function that acts as the correspondent of the results.

-The reason we pass the function in is because `readFile` doesn't return a value, since it's asynchronous and won't have the results to return.
-Instead we pass in a function that will be called with the results of the read file when finished.
+Once the asynchronous operation is finished, the function will be called with the read file data.
+We then use our own logic, in the body of the passed in function, to access that data.
+We do this because the `readFile` function cannot return the results at the end of the function, becase the operation is asynchronous.

 ```coffeescript
 append  = (s) -> (f) -> "#{f}#{s}"